daljitkatoch/daljitkatoch/README.md

-## Hi, There 👋
+## 🙋🏻 About Me

-Hello!
-I’m Daljit.
-I am Software Engineer working on web applications and web infrastructure.
-I have been developing professionally for 7 years and going strongly.
+Full-time Backend developer on web applications and web infrastructure.
+I have been developing professionally since 2015 and going strongly.

-🤓 I’m currently learning new things.
+**🚀 Skills and Tools I Have Used and Learned**

+PHP, Core PHP, Laravel, Codigniter, Magento2, Wordpress, Html, CSS, Javascript, jQuery, Angular, React JS, MySQl, SQL, ZohoMail, Git, GutHub

+**🤓 Learning daily new things.**

-📫 How to reach me: djkatoch@gmail.com
+**📫 How to reach me:** djkatoch@gmail.com

-😄 Pronouns: He/His.
+**😄 Pronouns:** He/His.